eth-protocol-fellows/cohort-three/projects/project-ideas.md

 New testnet which is emphemeral and dedicated to stakers.
 Feasability of this solutions should be demonstrated by implementation in a client pair.
 The testnet is emphemeral so instead of just trivial network addition, you need to figure out the mechanism for rollbacks and devops setup.

 Details in this proposal: https://notes.ethereum.org/@mario-havel/stakers-testnet

+### Portal Network

+Proposed by Ognyan Genev

+#### Beacon Chain Light Client Network implementation in Rust
+- Implementation of Beacon CHain Light Client Network [specs](https://github.com/ethereum/portal-network-specs/pull/166) for [Trin](https://github.com/ethereum/trin) portal network client.

+#### Cross-client testing framework for Portal Network clients
+[Axle](https://github.com/ogenev/axle) is a new project, inspired by [Hive](https://github.com/ethereum/hive).
+The goal is to create a framework for running integration tests against Portal Network clients.
+The project is in a very early stage and greenfield.